goneri/goneri.lebouder.net/content/posts/2021/06/performance-expanduser-with-pathlib-or-os-path.md

 print(f"with pathlib: {with_pathlib}\nwith os.path: {with_os_path}")
 ```

-os.path is just about 4 times faster (x1000000) for this very specific case.
-The fact we need to instantiate a PosixPath object has an impact.
+os.path is about 4 times faster for this very specific case.
+The fact that we need to instantiate a PosixPath object has an impact.
 Also, once again we observe a nice performance boost with Python 3.8 onwards.

 [<img alt="" src="performance2.png" height="340" width="605" />](performance2.png)